 2) Protect your pets feet.

 Your pet does not have the same protection as us while outside in the snow and cold weather.
-We recommend putting a paw balm on your pet's feet before venturing out into the snow to provide a barrier between their skin, and the salts used on our roads and footpaths.
-It will also help to keep your pet's feet soft and supple.
+We recommend putting a paw balm on your dog's feet before venturing out into the snow to provide a barrier between their skin, and the salts used on our roads and footpaths.
+It will also help to keep your dog or cat's feet soft and supple.
 You should also re-apply the balm once they are back from their walk.

 3) Snuggly bedding.

 When the temperature drops you can add a few extra blankets into your pets bed to make them more comfortable.
 You can also buy fluffy snuggly beds that have the added effect of reducing anxiety in your pet.
 Dressing your dog in a comfortable dog shirt or pyjamas will help to keep warm.

 4) Avoid overfeeding.

 Activity levels for your dogs may decrease over the colder months as time spent chasing a ball outside in the snow-covered ground is a less viable activity.
 They won't need as many calories if you are reducing exercise time so you need to watch their diet levels closely.

 We also recommend increasing your dog's levels of omega 3's during the winter months.
 Omega 3s act as a natural lubricant and help ease arthritis.
 Omegas also help with cognitive functions and skin health.

 Many dogs aren't made to handle the colder winter months.
 Particularly the short-haired breeds: French Bulldogs, Pugs, Chihuahuas, and Pit Bulls.
 Wearing a dog shirt can help them to stay warm, and comfortable.